milsevka/CV/README.md

 - **Canva**

-A clone of the canva.com site, but with additional features - random logo generation and the ability to draw (paint).
+A clone of the <a href="https://www.canva.com/ru_ru/" target="_blank">canva</a> site, but with additional features - random logo generation and the ability to draw (paint).
 It was a team final project (3 people), which gave a lot of teamwork experience.

 **Website link:** https://rs-clone-canva.netlify.app/#main-page/